-Since our inception, we have designed and implemented procedures to monitor the content on our social networking platform in order to comply with relevant laws and regulations.
+We have designed and implemented procedures to monitor content on our social networking platform, including the live music and entertainment shows hosted by us or our users, in order to comply with relevant laws and regulations.
 However, it may not be possible to determine in all cases the types of content that could result in our liability as a distributor of such content and, if any of the content posted or displayed on our social networking platform is deemed by the PRC government to violate any content restrictions, we would not be able to continue to display such content and could become subject to penalties, including confiscation of income, fines, suspension of business and revocation of required licenses, which could materially and adversely affect our business, financial condition and results of operations.